-Francophone and anglophone Canadians differed dramatically in one of the few measurable human capital characteristics, their ability to read and write.28 In 1871, only about half of French Canadian men in Canada were literate, while 90 percent of other Canadian men said they could read and write (Table 3).29 French Canadian men in Canada were also much less literate than European immigrants in the U.S. The French Canadians in the U.S. were at least as
+Francophone and anglophone Canadians differed dramatically in one of the few measurable human capital characteristics, their ability to read and write.
+In 1871 only about half of French Canadian men in Canada were literate, whereas 90 percent of other Canadian men said they could read and write (Table 3).
+French Canadian men in Canada were also much less literate than European immigrants in the United States.
+The French Canadians in the United States were at least as literate as those still in eastern Canada, with higher rates for those locating away from New England.
+Illiterate anglophone Canadian and U.K. immigrants were also concentrated in New England.